purelb/purelb/website/content/install/config/_index.md

       pool: '192.168.1.64-192.168.1.126'
       aggregation: /24
 ```
-In the example above, the k8s cluster has been allocated the address range of _192.168.1.0/24_ and the network infrastructure expects this address to be advertized by the cluster.
+In the example above, the k8s cluster has been allocated the address range of _192.168.1.0/24_ and the network infrastructure expects this address to be advertised by the cluster.
 However, the cluster administrators would like to break up the address range and allocate a subset of the addresses between two development teams.
-The configuration above allocates half of the address space to two teams, leaving half unallocated for future use, advertizing a single router _192.168.1.0/24_ to the network.
+The configuration above allocates half of the address space to two teams, leaving half unallocated for future use, advertising a single router _192.168.1.0/24_ to the network.

 ```yaml
 apiVersion: purelb.io/v1